Where Sports Betting is Legal Now

 Illinois

-Illinois launched in-person betting on March 9, 2020, (just ahead of an NCAA Tournament that didn't wind up happening) and launched online betting in June 2020.
+Illinois launched in-person betting on March 9, 2020, and launched online betting in June 2020.

-One of the nation's most populated (and sports-crazy) states, Illinois among the top 5 states in both handle (dollars bet) and tax revenue.
+One of the nation's most populated (and sports-crazy) states, Illinois is among the top five states in both handle (dollars bet) and tax revenue generated.

-Betting on in-state colleges was made legal in Dec.
-2021, though bettors are only able to do so in-person.
+Betting on in-state colleges was made legal in December 2021, though bettors can only place their bets in person.

 Indiana

-The 13th state to approve sports betting–Indiana's done well ever since Gov. Eric Holcomb signed a bill legalizing it in May, 2019.
+The 13th state to approve sports betting, Indiana has done well ever since Gov. Eric Holcomb signed a bill legalizing it in May 2019.
 It's taken over $7 billion in bets, which is the fifth most of any state.

 Indiana's law allows for over 40 online sportsbooks, though only 13 currently operate in the state.
 Four more are expected, but so far the biggest players, including FanDuel and DraftKings, have dominated the market.